 Biomedical Engineering and Neuroscience

-The brain creates a coherent interpretation of the external world based on input from its senses.
-However, data from the senses are sometimes unreliable and confused.
-How does the brain determine what is out there in the world around it?
+We know that a brain creates a coherent interpretation of the external world based on input from its senses, but that data from these senses are sometimes unreliable and confused.
+We are assuming the brain uses a form of Bayesian Inference, in which prior information is used to interpret the sensory input to determine what is out there.

 Neuromorphic engineering is a subfield of electrical engineering that applies knowledge of how signals are processed in the brain to build electronic signal processing systems that vastly outperform current digital signal processing systems.
-We also develop novel electronics and signal processing for biomedical instrumentation, including wireless sleep monitoring and electrical impedance tomography and spectroscopy.
+Our team at UWS is one of the largest neuromorphic research groups in the world.